mixerapi/mixerapi-dev/plugins/crud/README.md

 using [CakePHP's dependency injection container](https://book.cakephp.org/4/en/development/dependency-injection.html).

 - Perform most crud operations with a single line of code.
-- Includes a bake theme for quick scaffolding.
 - Automatically serializes data into JSON, XML, etc.
 - Automatically enforces allowed requests `$this-request->allowMethod()`
 - Crud plays nicely with existing MixerApi plugins, Pagination, CakePHP Search and may be installed on its own too.